Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 Where a young person aged 18 or over is in receipt of adult services, Slough Children First should ensure that adult services are involved in and made aware of the decision to cease the young person's Education, Health and Care Plan.
 Where the care part of an Education, Health and Care Plan is provided by adult services because the person is 18 or over, the care plan will remain in place when the other elements of the Education, Health and Care Plan cease.
 There will be no requirement for the young person to be re-assessed at this point, unless there is reason to re-assess him or her for health and social care because their circumstances have changed.

 Where the young person/parent disagrees with the decision to cease their Education, Health and Care Plan, they may appeal to the Tribunal.
-Slough Children First must continue to maintain the Education, Health and Care Plan until the time has passed for bringing an appeal or, when an appeal has been registered, until it has been concluded.
+Slough Borough Council must continue to maintain the Education, Health and Care Plan until the time has passed for bringing an appeal or, when an appeal has been registered, until it has been concluded.

 16. Young Carers and Parent Carers of Disabled Children